 Students come to Yale from a variety of high school backgrounds, and they inevitably arrive with different levels of preparation.
 Although all students can pursue any subject of study at Yale, they will have a more successful and rewarding experience if they begin at the appropriate level.
-To assist you with course selection, descriptions and prerequisites for the most common freshman courses are provided in the academic program information under Programs of Study and in the online Yale College Programs of Study during the summer.
+To assist you with course selection, descriptions and prerequisites for the most common freshman courses are provided in the academic program information under Programs of Study in mid-May and in the online Yale College Programs of Study during the summer.
 Please read this information carefully.

 Departments that use information from the Math and Science Survey may also have program-specific placement examinations that students must take to enroll in or place out of introductory courses.
 See under Special Academic Programs and Preregistration for details.